-All hands meetings are a perfect opportunity to discuss organizational goals, culture, and news.
+All hands meetings are a perfect opportunity to discuss organizational goals, company culture, and news.
 A successful all hands meeting leaves attendees inspired, engaged, and motivated to do the best work of their career.
-An unsuccessful all hands can produce a neutral, or even negative effect, with attendees leaving confused, frustrated, or less engaged.

-This guide is dedicated to helping you and your team have more consistent, more effective, and most of all more engaging all hands meetings.
-We’ll start with the very basics, then cover more advanced tips.
+This guide is dedicated to helping you and your team have more consistent, more effective, and most of all, more engaging all hands meetings.
+We’ll start with the basics, then we’ll cover more advanced tips.

 Feel free to use the links below to skip ahead to the sections most relevant to you right now: